Marshal Perera

-Bodiyabaduge Marshal Anslem Romanis Perera (1930/1931 - 30 May 2020) (PC) was a Sri Lankan politician and governor of Uva, Sabaragamuwa and Southern Provinces.
+Bodiyabaduge Marshal Anslem Romanis Perera (1930/1931 - 30 May 2020) (PC) was a Sri Lankan politician and the governor of Uva, Sabaragamuwa and Southern Provinces.
 He served as Governor of Sabaragamuwa Province, in office between January 2015 and April 2018.
-He served as Governor of the country's Southern Province from 12 April 2018 to 31 December 2018 and also served as Governor of Uva Province from 9 January 2019 to 3 August 2019.
+He served as the governor of Southern Province from 12 April 2018 to 31 December 2018 and also served as the governor of Uva Province from 9 January 2019 to 3 August 2019.

 Perera was called to the bar on 15 June 1955 and in July 2006, after fifty years in the legal profession, was appointed as a President's Counsel.
 He ran a legal practice in the High Court of Uva Province, the Badulla District Court, the Magistrate Courts and Labour Tribunal.
 Perera's son, Dilan, is the Member of Parliament for Badulla and a former Non-Cabinet Minister of Port Development.

 Death

 He died on 30 May 2020 at the age of 89 while being treated at a private hospital in Colombo after falling ill.
 His funeral was held on 1 June 2020 in Badulla and President Gotabaya Rajapaksa paid his last respects and tribute.